How driving instructors can use and support the campaign

 You can buy these so you can work through them with your pupils.

 Some driving instructors buy extra copies so they can lend them to their pupils.

-As an ADI, you can get a discount when you order these from TSO.
+As an ADI, you can get a discount when you order these from the Safe Driving for Life shop.
 Use code ADI1 when you check out to get a 35% discount.

 7. Encourage your pupils to take private practice when the time is right

 Private practice between driving lessons will give your pupils valuable extra experience.
 Learners who combine private practice with their driving lessons do best when they take the driving test.
 Research shows they’re 1.5 times more likely to pass their test.

 We’ve published advice for parents who intend to supervise a learner driver.
 You can: